Holberton-Uy/hbnb-doc/part2/task_02_user.md

         return {'id': new_user.id, 'first_name': new_user.first_name, 'last_name': new_user.last_name, 'email': new_user.email}, 201
 ```

+- `POST /api/v1/users/`: Registers a new user and performs a check for email uniqueness.

 **Explanation:**

 - The `POST` endpoint registers a new user and performs a check for email uniqueness.